-Course Description: CHEM1406: INTRODUCTORY CHEMISTRY 1.
-(4:3:3) Survey course introducing chemistry.
-Topics may include inorganic, organic, biochemistry, food/physiological chemistry, and environmental/consumer chemistry.
-Designed for allied health students and for students who are not science majors.
-Basic laboratory experiments supporting theoretical principles presented in lecture; introduction of the scientific method, experimental design, data collection and analysis, and preparation of laboratory reports.
+Course Description: Survey course introducing chemistry.
+Topics in lectures may include inorganic, organic, biochemistry, food/physiological chemistry, and environmental/consumer chemistry.
+It is designed for allied health students and for students who are not science majors.
+Basic laboratory experiments supporting theoretical principles presented in lectures are performed to introduce to students the scientific method, experimental design, data collection and analysis, and preparation of laboratory reports.
 Note: This course may not be substituted for CHEM 1411.